PHom798/fix-the-city-/README.md

 ---
 ## 🎬 Preview 1

-*"Experience a sleek splash screen, seamless login, and an intuitive dashboard for automated complaint categorization with smart detection and location tagging for easy submission."*
+*Experience a sleek splash screen, seamless login, and an intuitive dashboard for automated complaint categorization with smart detection and location tagging for easy submission.*

 <div align="left">
   <table>